flowmi-xyz/flowmi-contract/README.md

 In your `helper-hardhat-config.js` add your `subscriptionId` under the section of the chainId you're using (aka, if you're deploying to goerli, add your `subscriptionId` in the `subscriptionId` field under the `4` section.)

 Then run:

 ```
 yarn hardhat deploy --network mumbai
 ```

 And copy / remember the contract address.

 4. Add your contract address as a Chainlink VRF Consumer

 Go back to [vrf.chain.link](https://vrf.chain.link) and under your subscription add `Add consumer` and add your contract address.
 You should also fund the contract with a minimum of 1 LINK.

-6. Flowmi!
+6. Funciones Flowmi:

+/\*_ @notice Gets the amount that an address has funded _ Funds our contract based on the MATIC/USD price
+_ Any account can call this function to flowmi follow a registered flowmi account _ @param \_profileid is the address of the registered account _ Iniciates the request for a random word to the VRF _/ function flowmiFollow(address \_profileid) public payable

 ### Estimate gas cost in USD

 To get a USD estimation of gas cost, you'll need a `COINMARKETCAP_API_KEY` environment variable.
 You can get one for free from [CoinMarketCap](https://pro.coinmarketcap.com/signup).

 Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in `hardhat.config.js` to get the USD estimation.
 Just note, everytime you run your tests it will use an API call, so it might make sense to have using coinmarketcap disabled until you need it.
 You can disable it by just commenting the line back out.

 ## Verify on etherscan

 If you deploy to a testnet or mainnet, you can verify it if you get an [API Key](https://etherscan.io/myapikey) from Etherscan and set it as an environemnt variable named `ETHERSCAN_API_KEY`.
 You can pop it into your `.env` file as seen in the `.env.example`.

 In it's current state, if you have your api key set, it will auto verify goerli contracts!

 # Thank you!